Welcome to the UConn Elisabeth DeLuca School of Nursing!

-This webpage is for incoming first-year and transfer students to the UConn School of Nursing.
-Below you will see guidelines and tips to help you best prepare for your new student orientation this summer.
+This webpage is for incoming first-year and transfer students to the UConn Elisabeth DeLuca School of Nursing.
+Below you will see information to help you best prepare for your new student orientation this summer.

 Before You Meet with your Advisor